-The Company agreed to establish an interest reserve account for the purpose of paying interest on outstanding debt under the Development Line of Credit Agreement which is further described in Note 8.
+The Company has established an interest reserve account for the purpose of paying interest on outstanding debt under the Development Line of Credit Agreement which is further described in Note 8.
 Commitments and Contingencies - Project Financing herein.
-As of June 30, 2023, there was a balance of \$5.3 million included in Deposit for interest reserve in noncurrent assets on the accompanying condensed balance sheet.
+As of September 30, 2023, there was a balance of \$5.3 million included in Deposit for interest reserve in noncurrent assets on the accompanying condensed balance sheet.